-Revenues for the first fiscal quarter ended April 30, 2003, were \$2,619,982, compared with \$3,033,219 reported in the comparable quarter of 2002.
-The decrease was primarily a result of a decline in system sales "software revenues" when compared to the comparable prior quarter, which had an uncharacteristically high volume of software revenues.
-Traditionally, the first two quarters are the most challenging because of the seasonality of software licensing revenues, which the Company has experienced in the past, with a greater portion of the annual revenues recorded in later two quarters.
-The decrease in software revenues in the first quarter were partially offset by increases in application-hosting, services, maintenance, and support revenues.
-The increase in the ASPEN application-hosting revenues during the first quarter resulted from adding two new clients in the third quarter of fiscal 2002.
+Revenues for the first six months ended July 31, 2003, were \$5,586,572, compared with \$6,305,407 reported in the comparable period of 2002.
+The decrease was primarily a result of a decline in system sales "software licensing revenues" when compared to the comparable prior quarter, which had an uncharacteristically high volume of software revenues.

+Traditionally, the first two quarters are the most challenging because of the seasonality of software licensing revenues, which the Company has experienced in the past, with a greater portion of the annual revenues recorded in the later two quarters.
+The decrease in software licensing revenues in the second quarter and first six months were partially offset by increases in application-hosting services revenues.
+The increase in the ASPeN application-hosting revenues during the first and second quarters resulted from adding two new clients in the third quarter of fiscal year 2002.